benmiller314/cdm2020fall/plans/lesson-01.md

 <p>Even before we start, I invite you to take a minute and adjust the way your name displays in Zoom.
 Pitt requires that this default to <em>LastName,FirstName</em>, so we have to change it every time.
 But I want you to know that you can call me Ben, and that I use he/him pronouns.
 How would you like us to address you?</p>
 <p>To make a change, just click the three dots that appear when you hover over your own face.
 (Note that you can also Hide Self View if you find that distracting.)</p>
 </div>

+<p>And while we're talking Zoom, you probably noticed that this is being recorded, and it'll show up on the Panopto tab in Canvas later today: that's primarily for the benefit of folks working asynchronously, but I hope it's also helpful even for people who are here, to be able to come back and review when you want to.
+To make this a safe choice, I ask that you (1) please don't share the videos beyond our class community; and (2) please let me know (e.g. by private chat) if you want to pause the recording for a candid off-the-record discussion.
+Some things will automatically <strong>not</strong> be part of the Panopto recording: breakout groups, which we'll use a lot; the group chat; and the faces of anyone who's not speaking or who's turned their cameras off.</p>

 ## 1. Introduction to the course and to each other